gfaster/METIS/README.md

 METIS are based on the multilevel recursive-bisection, multilevel k-way, and multi-constraint partitioning schemes developed in our lab.

+This repository is my attempt of porting METIS to Rust file-by-file, line-by-line.

+As of 2023-09-17 (`c80c7df`), 1,426 of 15,642 lines of C code have been ported (not including header files) - that means 14,216 to go.
+It has taken 4,164 lines of Rust code to achieve this.

 ##  Downloading METIS

 You can download METIS by simply cloning it using the command: